People

 CryptDB: Protecting Confidentiality with Encrypted Query Processing.

-(This is the most recent paper describing CryptDB.)
+(This is the main paper describing CryptDB.)

 Stephen Tu, M. Frans Kaashoek, Samuel Madden, and Nickolai Zeldovich.